sdziallas/comp55/docs/labs/12-A-Hash2.md

 Once you have something that is green.
 You can commit and push your code.
 **Make sure you do not edit the test files.**
-If you want to see GitHub in action, you can go back and ensure that you have a 1 point out of 3!

 ### Step 2.
 Create a ```SoundEffect``` class that ```implements Playable```